open-sauced/ai/README.md

 A merge to `beta` will trigger a beta release.
 A merge to `main` will trigger a full release.

-Make sure to checkout the beta branch for the latest changes, and follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification when writing commit messages.
+Make sure to checkout the `beta` branch for the latest changes, and follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification when writing commit messages.

 ## 🍕 Community

 Got Questions?
 Join the conversation in our [Discord](https://discord.gg/U2peSNf23P).
-Find Open Sauced videos and release overviews on our [YouTube Channel](https://www.youtube.com/channel/UCklWxKrTti61ZCROE1e5-MQ).
+Find Open Sauced videos and release overviews on our [YouTube Channel](https://www.youtube.com/channel/UCklWxKrTti61ZCROE1e5-MQ), and check out the resources on our [Dev.to org](https://dev.to/opensauced).

 ## ⚖️ LICENSE